-Our boots get you through a lot of dangerous circumstances, and we adore them.
-But what about the foul odour when you remove them at the end of the day?
+Our boots get you through a lot of dangerous circumstances, and I adore them.
+But what about the foul odor when you remove them at the end of the day?

 In a mixing dish, combine 1 cup cornstarch, 12 cup baking soda, and 12 cup baking powder.
 5 drops of lavender essential oil Fill your shoes with the powder.
 Leave for the night.
 In the morning, empty the powder and vacuum the leftovers.